 Since there are many different parameters that are present in the documentation we will only see the most commonly used parameters.
 You can check the documentation to go through different parameters.

-( Do you want to learn, model parameters and evaluation metrics used in machine learning)
+( Checkout our blog on model parameters and evaluation metrics used in machine learning)

 XGBoost, as per the creator, parameters are widely divided into three different classifications that are stated below -

 The parameter that takes care of the overall functioning of the model.

 Assign the booster type like gbtree, gblinear or dart to use.
 Use gbtree or dart for classification problems and for regression, you can use any of them.

 The role of nthread is to activate parallel computation.
 It is set as maximum only as it leads to fast computation.

 It is better not to change it if you set it to 1, your console will get running messages.

 A parameter that powers the selected booster performance.